FedNow Service: Leveraging Real-Time Payments Across the U.S.

 Think of peer-to-peer transfers that land in seconds, or bill payments that settle instantly, no more “pending” notifications.

-These use cases may appear simple, but they dramatically change how customers manage money day to day.
+This could dramatically change how customers manage money day to day.

 For Businesses